Skip to main content

 registerExtensionFunction("bookFormViewChangeHandler", handleBookFormViewChange);

-Reference your handler aliases in the layout JSON for the form view.
+Reference your handler alias in the layout JSON:

 {